Starting University | Essential Wellbeing Advice

 We recommend one of the simple breathing techniques such as the Triangle Breathing technique.
 Doing this in a calm and quiet space should help.

-There is also the third floor Library and quiet space area for some calming moments when onsite.
+There is also the third floor library and quiet space area for some calming moments when onsite.

 Engage with the Wellbeing team